CiMillan/Data-Science-setup/README.md

   Apply changes to this folder only and try to convert the Ubuntu WSL version again.

-  :x: If the conversion still does not work, please **contact a teacher**.
 </details>

 You can now close this terminal window.